pprevos/r4h2o/manuscript/r4h2o_07_data_products.md

 Each of these six visualisations shows that these sets of data have very different patterns.
 When, however, analysing this data without visualising it, the mean values of `x` and `y`, and their correlations are almost precisely the same for all six subsets.
 In their paper, they presented an algorithm that generates several patterns with the same summary values, six of which are shown in the illustration.

-{width: 80%, align: center}
+{width: 80%, align: "center"}
 ![Figure 7.2: Six patterns with very similar summary statistics.](resources/07_data_products/datasaurus.png)

-The data and code to create this visualisation are available in the `manuscript/resources/07_data_products` folder of your course material.
+The data and code to create the datasaurus visualisation are available in the `casestudy2` folder of your course material.

 Another reason visualisations are essential to explore data is to reveal anomalies, such as spikes in time series or outliers.
 A sudden increase and decrease in physical measurements are often caused by issues with measurement or data transmission instead of actual changes in reality.
 These spikes need to be removed to ensure the analysis is reliable.
 Anomalies in social data such as surveys could be subjects that provide the same question to all answers, discussed in the previous chapter.